 This technique is used very rarely because it has been proven to deliver inferior results in Asians.
 The truth is that autogenous augmentation works best for Caucasians.
 It can be applied to oriental patients who need a significant tip and dorsal augmentation.
 The biggest problem that may occur with this technique is the lack of aesthetic results.
 Large grafts placed on the dorsum can warp with time and bone grafts have the tendency to undergo resorption.

-If there are so many techniques, then how does one make the right choice?
+With so many different ways to perform a nose surgery, it can be overwhelming for people to make the best one for people and you might be asking yourself if there are so many techniques, then how do I make the right choice?
 It’s simple: it is a matter of communication between the patient and the doctor.
 This is the only way to determine which method will be the most suitable.